José Bengoa: Research Initiatives: Mapuche Economy: Poverty and Subsistence in Contemporary Mapuche Society

 Bengoa makes an observation saying “We observe that the change between 1980 and 2016 has been decisive.
 The new theme is that of water, especially in Mapuche agriculture.
 We realized that a huge number of communities have trucked water, with six to eight months without water.
 This has consequences on crops, everything.
 40 years ago, there were no subsidies.
 Today, on the other hand, the number of subsidies is very large.”
 The two researchers said that if the subsidy level were to exceed a certain range, it is definite that production levels would decrease.
 Another observation made was that there is an older population, with most of the younger people emigrating for work or education.
 A final observation was the severity of poverty between now and the original study.
 Bengoa says “Currently, we do not observe situations of hunger, it may be that there are certain months, at the beginning of summer; in 1980 there was poverty."
 From the information that had been collected, they will calculate different indicators, including but not limited to: income coming from self-consumption, total gross income of Mapuche population, salary and income; net income, the total gross income without expenses on inputs and investments, as well as the net income per capita.

-Awards/ Honors
+Illness and death

+Bengoa was diagnosed with bone cancer and had a bone marrow transplant in 2017.
+He died on 23 March 2026, at the age of 81.

+Awards and honors

 Being a member of the National Commission for the Bicentenary of the Republic of Chile from 2000-2006, he received this honorable nomination from the President of the Republic of Chile, who at the time was Ricardo Lagos.
 He later received another nomination from Michelle Bachelet in 2006 until 2010.
 In 2002, Bengoa won the national award for tolerance and the fight against racism in Chile.
 In 2003, he won the Guggenheim Award from the John Guggenheim Foundation.
 Four years later, he received the Literature Award of the Santiago Municipality for his second volume publication of The Claimed Community; Identities, Utopias, and Memories in the Chilean society.
-In 2009 he was nominated by President of the Republic of Chile, Michelle Bachelet for member of the Board of the National Foundation for the Image of Chile.
+In 2009, he was nominated by President of the Republic of Chile, Michelle Bachelet for member of the Board of the National Foundation for the Image of Chile.